imanmalekfar/imaxtor/README.md

           ### Introduction to GitHub
 To understand and utilize GitHub, it's essential to start with the basics. **GitHub** is a web-based platform for version control and collaboration on software development projects.
 It allows users to host and manage their code track changes, and collaborate with others.

-### Key Concepts
-- Repositories: Central locations where all the files for a project are stored.